lcarandang/ProjectFuchsia/README.md

 # ProjectFuchsia
-Intermediate level boot2root style VM
+Project Fuchsia is an Intermediate level boot2root style VM created by Drew Carandang, Eric Liu, and John MacDonald as a final project for Fullstack Academy's Cybersecurity Bootcamp.
-# Hello
-Project Fuchsia
-## Hello
-Project Fuchsia
-### Hello
-Project Fuchsia